pieterberg/Smartie-Sorter/components.md

 # Components

 The computer-aided design (CAD) aspects of the Smartie Sorter 3000's mini arcade game enclosure are presented in this document.
 First, Section 1 looks at the physical materials that the Smartie Sorter 3000's mini arcade game enclosure's components are made from.
 Then, Section 2 lists the available resources for the Smartie Sorter 3000's mini arcade game enclosure.
-Finaly, Section 3 outlines the folder structure of the [components](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/components) documentation folder.
+Finaly, Section 3 outlines the folder structure of the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder.

 All components were designed and modelled using Fusion 360.